ChenSizhe13893461199/AMPidentifier-2.0/README.md

 **3.** Following the codes provided in "Train_AMP_identifier2.py" and running it in your local Spyder or other suitable environment directly, the training of AMPidentifier 2.0 will be smoothly performed.

 **Notes**
 Some available laptops may not be able to operate AMPidentifier 2.0 because of memory limitations.
-In that condition, you can copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server.
+In that condition, you can copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server (e.g. CPU: Xeon(R) Gold 6430, GPU: RTX 4090, RAM: 120GB).